 5.Fifth-generation and artificial intelligence (1982-1989)

-It is becoming increasingly difficult to identify computer generations because of the great advances and new discoveries no longer surprise us as it happened in the middle of the 20th century.
+It is becoming increasingly difficult to identify computer generations because the great advances and new discoveries no longer surprise us as they happened in the middle of the 20th century.
 There are those who consider that the fourth and fifth-generation have ended, and place them between the years 1971-1984 the fourth, and between 1984-1990 the fifth.
 They believe that the sixth generation is in development from 1990 to date.

 Keeping track of technological events in computing and computing, we can point out some dates and characteristics of what could be the fifth generation of computers.

-Based on the great technological events in the field of microelectronics and computing (software) such as CADI CAM, CAE, CASE, artificial intelligence, expert systems, neural networks, chaos theory, genetic algorithms, optical fibers, telecommunications, etc., to The foundations of what can be known as the fifth generation of computers were established in the 1980s.
+Based on the great technological events in the field of microelectronics and computing (software) such as CADI CAM, CAE, CASE, artificial intelligence, expert systems, neural networks, chaos theory, genetic algorithms, optical fibers, telecommunications, etc., The foundations of what can be known as the fifth generation of computers were established in the 1980s.

 It is necessary to mention two great technological advances, which serve as a parameter for the beginning of said generation: the creation in 1982 of the first supercomputer with parallel process capability, designed by Seymour Cray, who had already experimented with supercomputers since 1968, and which founded 1976 Cray Research Inc .; and the announcement by the Japanese government of the “fifth generation” project, which was established in the agreement with six of the largest Japanese computer companies, should end in 1992.